-Education loan-friendly plan design
+Educational loan friendly plan design

 Start by creating a shared responsibility design with auto enrollment and auto increase.
-Recognize that the future options below are education loan-friendly options.
-Retirement savings are earned while the loan is repaid, and each year auto enrollment occurs to help participants save when they can.
-The chart below shows several viable design options.
+Recognize that the future option below is an educational loan friendly option.
+Retirement savings are earned while the loan is repaid and each year auto enrollment occurs to ensure participants save when they can.
+The chart below shows the end points of the spectrum of viable design options.

-Plan provision Current plan Future option 1 Future option 2 Employer nonelective contribution None 8% 4% Employer match 100% up to 8% None 100% up to 4% Auto enrollment Yes Yes, with auto increase Yes, with auto increase Initial auto enrollment rate 2% 4% 4%
+Plan provision Current plan Future option

+Employer nonelective contribution None 8%

+Employer match 100% up to 8% None

+Auto enrollment Yes Yes, with auto increase

+Initial auto enrollment rate 2% 4%

-The redesigned approaches can allow employee savings to continue even if an employee isn't able to contribute, and auto features encourage employees to save.
+The redesigned approach helps ensure that employee savings continue even if an employee isn't able to contribute, and auto features encourage employees to save.